Home » St. Anne’s Physic Garden

-St. Anne’s Physic Garden
+St. Anne’s Physic Garden, Dublin

-The St. Anne’s Physic garden is a joint initiative between the Irish Register of Herbalists (IRH) and Dublin City Council Parks Department.
 The garden was created to showcase traditional medicinal herbs and allow the public access to these wonderful healing plants.
-We the IRH, want to facilitate further education for the public, on herbal medicines and the history, lore and use of plants as medicine in Ireland.
+We The IRH, want to facilitate further education for the public, on herbal medicines and the history, lore and use of plants as medicine in Ireland.

 What is a Physic Garden?